-I noticed that my auger had a slow gas leak the other day, the carb was rebuilt only 3 years ago and I am meticulous when it comes to summerizing or winterizing my gear.
+The other day I noticed that my StrikeMaster ice auger had a slow gas leak, the carb was rebuilt only 3 years ago and I am meticulous when it comes to summerizing or winterizing my gear.
 I had my doubts about the float needle being the culprit, but that wasn’t the case.

 Now I’ve had this StrikeMaster for quite a few years and have done many different repairs on it.
 This is one of the last models that came with the steel handles and didn’t have the pressure relief valve.